asanaullah/ZipVersa-SSDP/README.md

 cd ..
 ```

 ### Simulation Tools
+Verilator is an open source RTL simulation tool while Gtkwave allows us to plot the signal waveforms.
+Of these, Verilator is required to build the ZipVersa project.
 ```c
 dnf -y install verilator
 dnf -y install gtkwave
 ```

 ### AutoFPGA
+"The goal of AutoFPGA is to be able to run it with a list of peripheral definition files, given on the command line, and to thus be able to generate (or update?) the various board definition files."
 ```c
 git clone https://github.com/ZipCPU/autofpga
 cd autofpga/